roohitgupta/debouncing_over_searchbar/README.md

+<h1> whatever we search in the searchbox the result will appear after 2 seconds <h1/>

-# Getting Started with Create React App
+#Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).